coderefinery/documentation/_episodes/03-tools.md

 - Advantage
   - Barrier to write and edit is low
 - Disadvantages
-  - Difficult to have versions
+  - Difficult to serve multiple versions
+  - Difficult to check out a specific old version
   - Typically needs to be hosted and maintained

 ---